We may earn affiliate commissions for the recommended products. Learn more.

 Both Norton and McAfee have a smooth installation and setup process.
 Their apps are user-friendly and simple to navigate.

 McAfee is doing everything similarly but emphasizes improving your device’s performance with specialized tools.
-However, McAfee is easier to navigate as in Norton's app, you have to open many new tabs and apps to find features.
+However, McAfee is easier to navigate than Norton's app, since you don't have to open many new tabs or apps to find features.

 Desktop apps